nullecho314/kscreenmirror/README.md

 ## Installation

-Extract the (ksm.zip)[about:blank] file into the Kindle’s root directory.
+Extract the [ksm.zip](about:blank) file into the Kindle’s root directory.
 When you open KUAL, the KScreenMirror menu will be shown.

 ## Usage